eric-phan/brightside-EJS/README.md

-# A fullstack social media site made by and for gardeners!
+# Brightside: A fullstack social media site made by and for gardeners!
-## Talk, trade and grow your passion.
+### Talk, trade and grow your passion.

+## About

 MERN project.

 ---